ThomasGsp/HyperProxmox/doc/md/04-configs.md

 key_pub: private/keys/Ragnarok.pub.key
 ```
 Directory and private/public key generated to protect the critical data in MongoDB.
-Private key is setup with an passphrase.
+Private key is set up with an Passphrase.
+You should save this keys in an other security place.
+Indeed, you can backup your MongoDB server, but without this key, the data will be not readable.

 ``` bash
 admin_mail: tlams@localhost